Clinical laboratory scientists (medical

 impact patient care by providing diagnostic test results.

 Consider this profession if you:

 The junior year consists of on-campus classes and student laboratories in the four major disciplines of hematology, clinical chemistry, microbiology and immunohematology.
-During the senior year, students are on rotation at an affiliated hospital.
-Additional classes in management, education, research and special topics are taken on campus.
+In

 Upon completion of the CLS program, which is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS - Rosemont, IL), ECU CLS graduates are awarded a B.S. in Clinical Laboratory Science.
-They may then take the national certification exam offered by the American Society for Clinical Pathology (ASCP).
-Successful completion of the exam grants nationally recognized professional credentials as a generalist in medical laboratory science.
+They are then eligible to take the national certification exam offered by the American Society for Clinical Pathology (ASCP).
+Successful completion of the exam grants nationally recognized professional credentials as a generalist in medical laboratory science: MLS (ASCP)CM.

-Between 2014 and 2016, the program's student retention rate was 100%.
-For this timeline, graduates demonstrated a 87% first-time pass rate on the national ASCP certification exam.
+frame, graduates demonstrated an 86% first-time pass rate on the national ASCP certification exam.
 Of those graduates who sought laboratory-related jobs, 100% were employed within 6 months.

 Medical Laboratories in the United States, revealed the following: Transfusion